ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Data authentication and integrity MUST be supported by the protocol, with optional support for data confidentiality.
 Downgrade attacks by an in-path attacker must be mitigated.
-The protocol MUST define at least one common mechanism to ensure interoperability, but should also include support different mechanisms to support different deployment use cases.
-Extensions and additional modes SHOULD also incorporate authentication and integrity on data which could be manipulated by an attacker, in-path or off-path.
+The protocol MUST define at least one common mechanism to ensure interoperability, but should also include support for different mechanisms to support different deployment use cases.
+Extensions and additional modes SHOULD also incorporate authentication and integrity on data which could be manipulated by an attacker, on-path or off-path.

 Upgrading cryptographic algorithms must be supported, allowing for more secure cryptographic primitives to be incorporated as they are developed and as attacks